donyu/minetime/README.md

 Still to do
 * Make grammar handle elsif
+* Make grammar handle multiple functions
+* make grammar handle return statements
 * Type checking (Don)
 * Functions and scope checking
 * Figuring out what to do for "for" loops

+Functions
+* symbol table with list of functions and the arguments they take in and their names
+* type checking - some of it happens at runtime, but we can check if the number of arguements etc is fine

 Environment Set Up Instructions
 -------------------------------